-The big myth that we have been told: "You just need to eat less, and exercise more".
-But the truth is, it's not about eating less.
-It's about *what* we eat.
+We hear, "You just need to eat less, and exercise more".
+But the truth is, it's more about what we eat.

 One of the best articles I ever read on the brain was about the brain in Alzheimers.
 It discussed 4 'Brain types' that show up as Alzheimers.
 This blog contains excerpts on those 4 brain types (in blue), followed by my comments on each.

 UPDATE: It turns out that CBD is naturally occurring in breast milk!
 And this is why we call CBD an 'endogenous' compound - because it is naturally occurring in the body.